michaelboth/EventAnalyzer/README.md

 <img src="visualizer/icons/unikorn_logo.png" alt="Logo" style="width:400px;"/>

 # Unikorn Software Event Analyzer
 With the increased complexity of modern hardware and software, optimizing an application for performance is sometimes like trying to find a **unicorn**.
 Going green is more important than ever.
-Stop accepting poor performing software or using more hardware to fix bad performance.
+Stop accepting poor performing software or using extra hardware to fix bad performance.
 Unikorn is easy to use, and should be part of daily development from the application's inception to distribution.
 <br><br>
 Unikorn is a C API and graphical visualizer (Windows, Mac, and Linux).
 These are the simple steps to discovering the behaviour of your application:
 1. Instrument your application with custom events (names and colors), a clock, and output stream to flush the events